 5.9.
 In the case of a justified complaint, the buyer shall be entitled to the reimbursement of costs reasonably incurred.

-7.2.
-Supervision of fulfilment of the obligations under Act No. 634/1992 Coll., on protection of the consumer, as amended, is performed by the Czech Trade Inspection Authority (www.coi.cz).
+6.6.
+The supervision over compliance with the obligations pursuant to Act No 634/1992 Coll., on Consumer Protection, is carried out by the Czech Trade Inspection Authority (www.coi.cz).